 For instance, our agricultural industry is highly productive which is why more than 90% of the country’s food supply is sourced domestically.
 Because of this high productivity, we’re able to save on import costs and thereby the prices of wheat, vegetables, mutton, fish and other agricultural produce stay competitive and reasonable.
 It gets even better if domestic transport becomes more efficient because product prices can become cheaper.
 We have more incentive to source domestically instead of importing from overseas.
 From the farm to the consumer, money is saved because of lower transport costs and efficient logistics.

 It’s just the start because that saved money should always go somewhere.
-With lower prices of food and ingredients, consumers are able to allocate more of their money on other food choices and other needs and wants (including travel and leisure, hobbies, healthcare, education).
+With lower prices of food and ingredients, consumers are able to allocate more of their money on other food choices and other needs and want (including travel and leisure, hobbies, healthcare, education).
 As a result, a wide variety of sectors receive a boost because of efficient logistics.

-What about the logistics industry itself, and the companies directly involved in storage and transportation of raw materials and finished goods?
+What about the logistics industry itself, and the companies directly involved in the storage and transportation of raw materials and finished goods?
 Cheap imports threaten our manufacturing sector and other industries (and exports also get lower).
 For Australia to stay competitive in the face of overseas competition, one key is lowering the cost of transport through better efficiency.
 This way, Australian manufacturers can profitably reach key markets and individual firms can compete over a larger area (and improve their export stats).

 At the company level, low transport costs through rail, road, air and sea can have a huge contribution to the bottom-line.
-Yes, the final purchasing price of a product is affected by other factors such as the market, supply and demand, foreign exchange, fuel costs and global economy performance.
+Yes, the final purchasing price of a product is affected by other factors such as the market, supply and demand, foreign exchange, fuel costs and global economic performance.
 But transport costs (plus the timeliness and efficiency) can mean the survival of a logistics and transport company.
 The receiving companies need to receive the goods at the lowest possible prices for them to be profitable too.
 If the logistics firm is able to deliver that (e.g. through efficient freight and forklift operations), the firm itself could also go on to be profitable and sustainable.
 This also presents an opportunity to expand to other products and reach other markets and areas.

 About efficiency and sustainability